 It is often difficult to understand why a person who has every possible advantage would choose to live the life of an addict.
 Addiction changes the way the brain works.
 All kinds of substances negatively affect the ability to learn, remember, make decisions, assess risk, and understand reward.
 That is why most people who are addicted to drugs or alcohol deny they have a problem even when the signs of addiction are obvious.
 Past overdoses, legal problems, trouble with money, worsening reputation — none of these red flags are enough to warn the severely addicted individual that using is a life-threatening problem.

 By some counts, the club has around 50 members — but is it statistically significant?
 Some think so, even though a study completed by the British Medical Journal in 2011 found that there was no remarkable increase in death rate for 27-year-old musicians.
 Regardless, when you rank different professions by average lifespan, entertainment falls at a low average of just over 77 years.

-Whether you believe in the curse of the 27 Club or not, the fact remains that all of these young musicians were substance abusers, and their addictions played a strong role in their deaths.
-These musicians give a snapshot of the evolving drug issues in the United States, from Hendrix’s death in 1970, to Winehouse’s death in 2011.
+Whether you believe in the curse of the 27 Club or not, the fact remains that all these young musicians were substance abusers and their addictions played a strong role in their deaths.
+These musicians give a snapshot of the evolving drug issues in the United States, from Hendrix’s death in 1970 to Winehouse’s death in 2011.
 Between 1990 and 2008, the death rate due to overdose increased threefold.
-Since 1999, prescription drug overdose specifically has increase 250%.
+Since 1999, prescription drug overdose specifically has increased by 250%.